 Michael Chance is the Associate Conductor of the LR Winds, a position he has held since 2010, and has been the principal trombonist since 2006.

+Dr. Chance was Director of Bands and Orchestra at Harding University from 1996-2019.
 As a trombonist, his performance experiences have included posts with the Wichita Falls Symphony Orchestra, San Angelo Symphony Orchestra, Red River Lyric Opera Orchestra, and the San Angelo Community Band.
-He has also performed on occasion with the Midland-Odessa Symphony Orchestra, Big Spring Symphony Orchestra, and the South-Ark Symphony Orchestra.
-He was principle trombonist for twelve seasons with the Pine Bluff Symphony Orchestra.
+He was principal trombonist for twelve seasons with the Pine Bluff Symphony Orchestra.

 Chance’s former students are active as music teachers for bands and orchestras from beginner through university levels in Arkansas, Texas, Missouri, Kansas, Nebraska, Tennessee, Kentucky, Alabama, and Florida.
 In addition, alumni of his undergraduate low brass studio currently perform in the US Navy Band, Pershing’s Own US Army Band in Washington D.C., principle trombonist-Delaware Symphony Orchestra, Little Rock Wind Symphony, and a wide variety of community ensembles.